Eva Castillo

-Eva Castillo (born Minerva Castillo; December 29, 1969 – March 22, 2022) was a Filipina singer.
+Minerva “Eva” Castillo (December 29, 1969 – March 22, 2022) was a Filipino singer.

 Biography

 Early life

 Minerva Castillo started singing at the age of nine.
 She endured a childhood of emotional and financial poverty.

 In her teenage years, Castillo used to compete in various amateur singing contests with Regine Velasquez.
 Castillo won over 300 trophies in these amateur singing contests.

 A singing contest in the 1980s known as Ang Bagong Kampeon stopped their competition.